fleetdm/fleet/docs/infrastructure/fleet-on-ubuntu.md

 $ sudo apt-get install osquery
 ```

 You will need to set the osquery enroll secret and osquery server certificate.
-If you head over to the manage hosts page on your Kolide instance (which should be [https://localhost:8080/hosts/manage](https://localhost:8080/hosts/manage)), you should be able to click "Add New Hosts" and see a modal like the following:
+If you head over to the manage hosts page on your Fleet instance (which should be [https://localhost:8080/hosts/manage](https://localhost:8080/hosts/manage)), you should be able to click "Add New Hosts" and see a modal like the following:

 ![Add New Host](../images/add-new-host-modal.png)

 If you select "Fetch Kolide Certificate", your browser will download the appropriate file to your downloads directory (to a file probably called `localhost-8080.pem`).
 Copy this file to your Ubuntu host at `/var/osquery/server.pem`.

-You can also select "Reveal Secret" on that modal and the enrollment secret for your Kolide instance will be revealed.
+You can also select "Reveal Secret" on that modal and the enrollment secret for your Fleet instance will be revealed.
 Copy that text and create a file with it's contents:

 ```
 $ echo 'LQWzGg9+/yaxxcBUMY7VruDGsJRYULw8' > /var/osquery/enroll_secret